analogdevicesinc/linux/docs/ci.rst

 The environment variable runner_labels (comma-separated), set the runner labels.
 If not provided on the Containerfile as ``ENV runner_labels=<labels,>`` or as argument ``--env runner_labels=<labels,>``, it defaults to ``v1``.
-Most of the times, you want to use the Containerfile-set environment variable.
+Most of the time, you want to use the Containerfile-set environment variable.

 If you are in an environment as described in :ref:`podman sssd`, append these flags to every ``podman run`` command: